 We find that bound states for large $n$ are approximately proportional to $E_n\sim-\exp(-K n)$, which is quite in contrast to the hydrogen atom levels of $E_n\sim-1/n^2$.
 Moreover, the oscillatory part of the eigenfunctions rapidly probes the asymptotic region of the potential well towards radial infinity.
 It is not obvious, but it is certainly interesting to point out that the outer turning point deviates even exponentially fast from the potential minimum.
 Based on Mashhoon's mapping~\cite{Mashhoon:1982im}, one would thus expect that even moderate QNM overtone numbers are extremely sensitive to long-range modifications.
 Due to the exponential scaling, one might describe them as loosely bound or even almost as a continuum.
 This is interesting in the context of Ref.~\cite{Steinhauer:2025fqp}, which discuss the connection of Schwarzschild QNMs and a continuum.

 We have also demonstrated that the bound states to QNMs correspondence can provide complementary insights to open problems in the QNM literature, in particular for spectral stability~\cite{Nollert:1996rf,Nollert:1998ys,Barausse:2014tra,Cheung:2021bol,Berti:2022xfj,Cardoso:2024mrw}.
 Because the turning points of the bound-state problem are real, it is also straightforward to relate properties of the potential well with certain bound states.
 Based on Mashhoon's identification with QNMs, it is tempting to do the same for the corresponding QNM.
-In this context, it is worth mentioning that the sensitivity of overtones to modifications of the effective potential close to the horizon has been pointed out recently in Ref.~\cite{Konoplya:2022pbc,Silva:2024ffz}.
+In this context, it is worth mentioning that the sensitivity of overtones to modifications of the effective potential close to the horizon has been pointed out recently in Refs.~\cite{Konoplya:2022pbc,Silva:2024ffz}.
 This finding is qualitatively understandable in the bound state picture presented here.